-Permanent disability pension: The benefit is the insured's average annual earnings over the previous 12 months multiplied by 0.5 for each degree of assessed disability from 10% to 50%, plus the insured's average annual earnings multiplied by 1.5 for each degree of assessed disability greater than 50%.
+The pension is the insured's average monthly earnings over the previous 12 months multiplied by 0.5% for each degree of assessed disability from 10% to 50%, plus the insured's average monthly earnings multiplied by 1.5% for each degree of assessed disability greater than 50%.

-The pension is paid monthly for total disability; otherwise quarterly (may be paid monthly for an assessed degree of disability of at least 75%).
+The pension is paid monthly for a total disability; otherwise quarterly (may be paid monthly for an assessed degree of disability of at least 75%).

-The pension is payable abroad only under reciprocal agreement.
+The pension is payable abroad under reciprocal agreement.